King County developing vaccine verification system as more venues require inoculation

 In King County, more than 84% of the 12-and-older population has at least begun vaccinations, according to county data.

 “Vaccine verification is the best way for businesses and gatherings to remain open, vibrant, and at full capacity,” King County Executive Dow Constantine said.
-“My staff and Public Health officials are continuing to gather feedback and listen to community and business groups in a county-wide effort to keep our recovery going, keep people safe, and end this pandemic.”
+“My staff and Public Health officials are continuing to gather feedback and listen to community and business groups in a countywide effort to keep our recovery going, keep people safe, and end this pandemic.”

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.